Solving logistic regression problem in Julia

 end

-Additionally we will have the plan B to stop iterating whenever maximal number of iterations is reached (that could indicate wrong alpha choice).
+Additionally, we’ll have a plan B to stop iterating whenever the maximal number of iterations is reached (which could indicate a wrong alpha choice).

 The last puzzle is the update function.
-Lets make a first attempt to (very) naively map formulas into Julia:
+Let’s first attempt to map formulas into Julia naively:

 updated_beta = 0.0